tksh164/aumid-stopgap-tools/README.md

     .\mklnkwaumid.exe 'D:\temp\VSCode-Workspace1.lnk' Tksh164.VSCode.Workspace1 'C:\bin\runwaumid.exe' '-tp Tksh164.VSCode.Workspace1 \"Workspace1 (Workspace) - Visual Studio Code\" \"C:\Program Files\Microsoft VS Code\Code.exe\" \"D:\VSCode\Workspace1.code-workspace\"'
     ```

     - The **mklnkwaumid** creates `D:\temp\VSCode-Workspace1.lnk` file and sets `Tksh164.VSCode.Workspace1` to the shortcut file as an AppUserModelID.
-You need to specify AppUserModelID that follow the [form](https://learn.microsoft.com/en-us/windows/win32/shell/appids#how-to-form-an-application-defined-appusermodelid) and unique for each group on the taskbar.
+You need to specify AppUserModelID that follow the [AppUserModelID form](#appusermodelid-form) and unique for each group on the taskbar.
     - The `D:\temp\VSCode-Workspace1.lnk` will launches the **runwaumid** with parameters.
     - The **runwaumid** executes `"C:\Program Files\Microsoft VS Code\Code.exe" "D:\VSCode\Workspace1.code-workspace"` then find the window that has `Workspace1 (Workspace) - Visual Studio Code` partially in the windows title text.
 After found the window, the **runwaumid** sets `Tksh164.VSCode.Workspace1` to the windows as an AppUserModelID.
     - It is important that specify the same AppUserModelID both the shortcut (created by **mklnkwaumid**) and the window (executed via **runwaumid**).